CleverTap/clevertap-android-sdk/docs/EXAMPLES.md

         }
 ```

-#### Push Amplification
+#### Pull Notifications

-Starting with v3.4.0, the SDK supports Push Amplification.
-Push Amplification is a capability that
+Starting with v3.4.0, the SDK supports Pull Notifications.
+Pull Notifications is a capability that
 allows you to reach users on devices which suppress notifications via GCM/FCM.
 To allow your app to
-use CleverTap's Push Amplification via background ping service, add the following fields in your
+use CleverTap's Pull Notifications via background ping service, add the following fields in your
 app's `AndroidManifest.xml`

 ```xml